Tuesday, November 30, 2010

 Saturday, November 13, 2010

-This recipe took its inspiration from John's first post for Vegan Mofo IV, a veganization of an asparagus pie featured in Practical Vegetarian Cookery, circa 1897, by Countess Constance Wachtmeister (whom John tells us was "an early member and ardent supporter of the Theosophical Society, which promoted ethical vegetarianism").
+This recipe took its inspiration from an asparagus pie featured in Practical Vegetarian Cookery, circa 1897, by Countess Constance Wachtmeister ("an early member and ardent supporter of the Theosophical Society, which promoted ethical vegetarianism").
 To paraphrase the song, "don't know much about theosophy...but I do know that I love pie," so it was pretty much a given that I'd have a go at this thing.
 In addition to the asparagus, I had a whole bunch of mushrooms in the refrigerator, so they were sliced up and tossed in as well, and the result was (as Agent Dale Cooper might say) a damned fine pie.
-Thanks, John - oh, and you, too, Countess!

 Ingredients